 This recipe can be made with chicken as well.
-The cooking time will me more though.
+The cooking time will be more, though.

 Increase or decrease the amount of hot paprika to suit your taste.
-You can totally skip it too if not fond of spicy food.
+You can skip it, too, if you dislike spicy food.

 You can swap tilapia with any white fish to make this recipe.